Martin's Mill seniors Mia Nixon, Jada Celsur ink scholarships

 MARTIN'S MILL — Two sports — basketball and golf — that Martin's Mill High School has excelled was on full display on Wednesday.

-Lady Mustangs — golfer Mia Nixon (Texas A&M) and basketball player Jada Celsur (Texas Woman's University) — signed scholarships during a ceremony in the lobby of O'Neal Weaver Gymnasium.
+Lady Mustangs — golfer Mia Nixon (Texas A&M University) and basketball player Jada Celsur (Texas Woman's University) — signed scholarships during a ceremony in the lobby of O'Neal Weaver Gymnasium.

-Family, friends, teachers, coaches and the entire first grade class were on hand for the ceremony.
+Family, friends, teachers, coaches and the entire first grade class, who Nixon mentors each day, were on hand for the ceremony.

-Martin's Mill superintendent Scott Tyner, a former Oklahoma State punter, praised the hard work and dedication of Nixon and Celsur to their sport but also in the classroom.
-He told the wide-eyed first-graders that they could reached this point some day.
+Martin's Mill superintendent Scott Tyner, a former Oklahoma State punter, praised the hard work and dedication of Nixon and Celsur to their sport and in the classroom.
+He told the wide-eyed first-graders that they could reach this point some day.

 Before the athletes signed, he tried one of more recruiting pitch to persuade Nixon to go to Stillwater, Oklahoma.